cudmore/homecage/docs/docs/install-extras.md

 Test the server from another machine on the network.
 On a windows machine, mount the fileserver with `smb:\\IP` where IP is the IP address of your pi.

-## Install DHT temperature sensor (optional)
+## Install DHT temperature/humidity sensor (optional)

-You can acquire reasonably accurate temperature and humidity readings with an inexpensive temperature sensort like the [DHT-Temperature Sensor][dht].
+You can acquire reasonably accurate temperature and humidity readings with an inexpensive temperature sensort like the [AM2302 Sensor][dht].
 If you run into trouble then go to [this tutorial][7].
-If you don't do this, homecage should work but you won't be able to read the temperature and humidity.
+If you don't do this, homecage will work but you won't be able to read the temperature and humidity.

 The code for the DHT is installed system wide.